¿´Æ¬¿ñÈË

 Academics and senior school destinations

 The past year has seen significant changes to the curriculum to make it broader and more fluid.
 There is far more collaborative work, with pupils leading the learning and teachers given the professional freedom to deliver lessons that help to develop curiosity, independence and a zest for knowledge that goes way beyond passing exams.
-Marrying high academic ambitions with a richer learning experience is clearly paying off; the classrooms we popped our heads into were fun and bustling, and the buddying up of the scholarship set with Reception is clearly mutually enriching and inspiring.
+Marrying high academic ambitions with a richer learning experience is clearly paying off; the classrooms we popped our heads into were fun and bustling, and the buddying up of the scholarship set with reception is clearly mutually enriching and inspiring.
 Each term the whole school takes on a UN Sustainability Goal – on our visit they were diving into ‘life below water’, and from early years upwards they were engaged and excited.

 Co-curricular